chromedp/examples/README.md

 # About chromedp examples

 This folder contains a variety of code examples for working with [`chromedp`][1].
+The godoc page contains a number of [simple examples][2] which are generally self-contained, while this repository holds more complex examples which tend to require internet access or external components.

 Please note that when the `chromedp` package is being rewritten, these examples may break.
 Additionally, since these examples are written for specific websites, there is a good chance that the current selectors, etc break after the website they are written against changes.

 While every effort is made to ensure that these examples are kept up-to-date, it is expected that the examples made available here may occassionally break.

-To file issues, use the [chromedp's issue tracker][2].
+To file issues, use the [chromedp's issue tracker][3].

 ## Building and Running an Example